SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

     - any other tech-related internships.
 - be located in the United States, Canada, or remote.
 - not already exist in the internship list.

-Make sure to have the following information ready:
-- The name of the position.
-- The company name
-- The location of the position.
-- The start date (can be approximate) of the position
-- A link to the job *description* page.
-The link should direct the user to the page for the position itself, **not** a third-party website or general careers page.

 ## Adding an Internship
 Cool!
 You're ready to add an internship to the list.
 Follow these steps: